 Welcome to Misophonia Online – a website that seeks to answer the question: “What is misophonia?”
 This site is designed to provide support to those who suffer from this little known syndrome and hopes to bring awareness of this sound sensitivity to the public.

 Misophonia is also sometimes referred to as selective sound sensitivity syndrome (can be shortened to 4S); a condition in which a person reacts irrationally to certain sounds that most people relegate to unimportant background noise.
 It is also less often called Sound Rage.

 The disorder is characterized by extremely negative and immediate emotional responses that are not related to a physical hearing problem.
 A person sensitive to this condition may find that it impacts daily living, limits social interactions and isolates them from their family, coworkers and other people in their lives.
-This potential isolation can come about by attempts to avoid situations that trigger this unwanted and involuntary reaction.
+This potential isolation can come about by attempts to avoid situations that trigger the unwanted and involuntary reactions brought on by misophonia.